Death873/QUEUE/README.md

-Hello Friends, In this Repository i have added code of Linear Queue,Circular Queue and Implementation of Queue with Linked List.
+Hello Friends, In this Repository i have added code of Linear Queue,Circular Queue, Implementation of Queue with Linked List, Input Restricted Queue and Output Restricted Queue.
 All the programms are in C language